-A parent, guardian or student shall have access to student records maintained by the school.
-A person legally entitled to see the records should make an appointment with the student's school counselor stating that the purpose of the meeting is to see such records.
+In accordance with FERPA and N.J.A.C.
+64:32-7, A parent, guardian, or student shall have access to student records maintained by the school.
+A person legally entitled to review the records should make an appointment with the student's school counselor stating that the purpose of the meeting is to review such records.